Coinbase Card

 Card Specifications

-The Coinbase One Card is a premium American Express credit card launching in Fall 2025 with the following specifications:
+The Coinbase One Card is a premium American Express credit card now available to U.S. Coinbase One subscribers with the following specifications:

-- No annual fee for the card itself (separate from Coinbase One membership)
+• No annual fee for the card itself with active Coinbase One membership

 Membership Requirements